abtion/guidelines/career/ladder.md

 #### Impactful
 - [ ] Is recognized as a helpful consultant that consistently delivers high-value solutions for real problems.
+- [ ] Reviews projects critically and ensures that they are divided into parts that can be solved in isolation most of the time.
+- [ ] Consistently shows initiative and identifies areas of improvements for themselves and the team.
+- [ ] Ensures proactively that the relevant stakeholders are informed if the team is running into issues.

 #### Simple
 - [ ] Creates architecture that enables many potential futures without knowing exactly what the future is.